vuxcode/pr1-project-BirdiePhoenix/time-report.md

     - PlayerTurn()
       - Added this function so the program doesn't moves on to CastlingRequest() or PieceInput() if the game is over
       - Updates the text to inform what players turn it is and if in check, and then calls CastlingRequest() or PieceInput()
+  - Also started to write text about what everything does